VivOwoH/AWS-Serverless-ImageCap/README.md

 # AWS Image Caption App with Serverless Architecture

 A cloud-native web application that automatically generates captions and thumbnails for uploaded images using AWS serverless computing and Google's Gemini AI.
+See [deployment report](deployment\report.pdf) for full details.

 ## Deployment